 Create a blog on your portfolio website.
 On a blog, you can share your services, case studies, artwork, customer’s stories, or use your blog to inspire people in your field.

 You can do a lot of different things on a blog to promote your freelance business.
 However, always remember that you can bring potential clients with blogging.
 You just have to know your client’s pain points and you should write about them on your blog.

 After that, learn basic SEO and do proper keyword research.
 Find keywords that your potential clients search for, and start writing on those topics.

 It is a slow process to get the word out but if you keep making new connections with people, and keep promoting your content, then you will start getting emails from clients that you actually want to work with.

 5. Guest Posting on Industry Related Blogs

-Your competition is your best friend to help you get a lead or 2 for your business.
+Your competition is your best friend to help you get a lead or two for your business.
 Build connections with influential bloggers in your industry.
 You can follow them on social networks.
 Get in touch with them and ask questions about your industry-relevant topics.

 Please make sure to leave a link to your website in the author bio of the blog.
 So people can read more about your business and your other blog posts.